Gokulchavhan/Kalpataru/README.md

 Secondly, the registered user can access various types of events by using this website after the approval from the Administrative section.
 The Key Functional Parameters are the main arguments while accessing by the administrative section, considered amongst the updated event.
 Although, there is a provision for the non-registered users, who do not access any service/event.

+## Features of the system:
-**There are mainly three modules in this project.
-These modules are as follows –**
+There are mainly three modules in this project.
+These modules are as follows –

 **1. User Part**
 - a) User can Sign up, Login and order Service.
 - b) User can search services city wise.
 - c) The user can order service in his house.
 - d) There are many services available like Cleaning, Electrical, Plumbing, Appliances, Painting, Carpentry, etc.

-2. Expert Part
+**2. Expert Part**

-a) Expert can register by instructions.
+- a) Expert can register by instructions.

-b) After registration approved expert can login.
+- b) After registration approved expert can login.

-c) Expert can update his/her profile.
+- c) Expert can update his/her profile.

-d) Expert get lots of servicing orders.
+- d) Expert get lots of servicing orders.

-e) Expert can earn money.
+- e) Expert can earn money.

-3. Admin Part
+**3. Admin Part**

-a) Login, update account.
+- a) Login, update account.

-b) Add City, Service, Service Category, Service Time and Admin.
+- b) Add City, Service, Service Category, Service Time and Admin.

-c) Block City, Service, Service Category, Service Time and Admin.
+- c) Block City, Service, Service Category, Service Time and Admin.

-d) Approve or delete employee request.
+- d) Approve or delete employee request.